David Peralta Player Props: Dodgers vs. Phillies

 Phillies Pitching Rankings

-- The Phillies have the 20th-ranked team ERA among all league pitching staffs (4.40).
+- The Phillies' 4.47 team ERA ranks 21st across all MLB pitching staffs.

-- The Phillies surrender the ninth-fewest home runs in baseball (65 total, one per game).
+- Phillies pitchers combine to allow the ninth-fewest home runs in baseball (67 total, one per game).

-- In his last time out on Monday against the Detroit Tigers, the right-hander threw seven innings, giving up no earned runs while surrendering one hit.
+- In his most recent appearance on Tuesday against the Detroit Tigers, the righty threw seven scoreless innings while surrendering two hits.

 © 2023 Data Skrive.
 All rights reserved.